StephanTheisgen/splean/src/README.md

 ## Disclaimer

 __This is by no means a production ready code!__
-The main purpose of this code is demonstrating that the splean miner approach (explained and evaluated in detail [here](../README.md)) can be turned into reality.
+The main purpose of this code is demonstrating that the splean solver approach (explained and evaluated in detail [here](../README.md)) can be turned into reality.
 It is therefore mostly for educational purpose and so I tried to comment the source code extensively within the files.
 Otherwise, the code should be pretty self-explanatory.

 ## Files